SABrereton/GCN_Matrix--Type_A/README.md

 The implementations that have currently been released are as follows:

+The implementations that have currently been released can be found via the following methods:

 - [Imp00001 - Target platform(s): Hardware and software that is compatible with Sinclair ZX81 systems that have 16KB of memory]( /Implementation_READMEs/Imp00001--README.md)